tekapo/show-current-template/readme.txt

 == Changelog ==

+= 0.4.5 =
+* Fix showing included files at bottom when your WordPress site is multisite and you are a normal admin (not super admin).
+Special thanks to @dmchale for reporting the issue!

 = 0.4.4 =
 * Fix not showing included files on Windows local.
-Special thanks to @lindt01 for helping me identify the cause.
+Special thanks to @lindt01 for helping me identify the cause!

 = 0.4.3 =
 * Fix the JavaScript error reported by @flexer.
 Special thanks to @dmchale for the fix!